Rangi42/polished-map/README.md

 # Polished Map

-A map and tileset editor for Pokémon Polished Crystal.
+A map and tileset editor for [Pokémon Polished Crystal](https://github.com/roukaour/polishedcrystal).

+Inspired by [crowdmap](https://github.com/yenatch/crowdmap), but implemented with C++ and [FLTK](http://www.fltk.org/), and focused on graphics instead of script editing.